Peter Holmes (businessman): Career

 After earning his degree, Holmes spent some time on an expedition to the Himalayas, then he was hired by Shell UK in 1956.
 He worked during four years before going back to the mountains.

-He then held positions for Shell in various countries, including Sudan, Lybia (when Muammar Gaddafi came to power), Dubai, Turkey and Nigeria (1977).
+He then held positions for Shell in various countries, including Sudan, Libya (when Muammar Gaddafi came to power), Dubai, Turkey and Nigeria (1977).

 He was appointed chairman of Shell Transport and Trading Company in 1985.
 During his tenure, he quickly faced a sharp drop in oil prices from $30 to $10 a barrel.

 He also had to deal with angry protests against the company because of its presence in South Africa, country overwhelmed by apartheid problems.
 He came to terms with the African National Congress, and helped fund a training scheme to prepare ANC executives for government.
 Nelson Mandela even thanked him when he was released from jail.

 He became chairman of the committee of managing directors of the Royal Dutch Shell Group in 1992 and stepped off in 1993, leaving the chair to Cor Herkströter.